ChrisDuffley/stationPlaylist/readme.md

 For more information about the add-on, read the [add-on guide][4].
 For developers seeking to know how to build the add-on, see buildInstructions.txt located at the root of the add-on source code repository.

+IMPORTANT NOTES:

-IMPORTANT: This add-on requires NVDA 2017.1 or later and StationPlaylist Studio 5.10 or later.
-If using Windows 8 or later, for best experience, disable audio ducking mode.
-Also, add-on 8.0/16.10 requires Studio 5.10 and later, and for broadcasters using Studio 5.0x and/or Windows XP, Vista or 7 without Service Pack 1, a long-term support version (15.x) is available.
+* This add-on requires NVDA 2017.1 or later and StationPlaylist Studio 5.10 or later.
+* If using Windows 8 or later, for best experience, disable audio ducking mode.
+* add-on 8.0/16.10 requires Studio 5.10 or later.
+For broadcasters using Studio 5.0x and/or Windows XP, Vista or 7 without Service Pack 1, a long-term support version (15.x) is available.
+The last stable version to support Windows releases prior to 7 Service Pack 1 is 17.11.2.
+* Starting from 2018, changelogs for old add-on releases will be found on GitHub.
+This add-on readme will list changes from version 5.0 (2015 onwards).

 ## Shortcut keys